flgkd/integer-linear-programming-notes/notes/15-ai-assisted-ilp-and-milp.md

 - use the wrong unit;
 - misunderstand an operational rule.

-Therefore:

-> **LLMs are promising optimization-modeling assistants, but the solver can only be correct with respect to the model it is given.**
+> **LLMs can assist with optimization modeling, but the solver can only be correct with respect to the model it is given.**

 A perfectly solved wrong model is still the wrong answer.